-Secondary applications are accepted on a rolling basis, are reviewed upon receipt, and admissions decisions are communicated to students within a few weeks of application submission.
-As long as a student meets secondary application requirements, they can apply for a start date in January, May or August.
-Secondary applications can be submitted for review up to 7 days prior to the start date of the semester for which the student is seeking admission.
+Admission cannot and will not be guaranteed.
+Secondary applications are accepted and reviewed on a rolling basis.
+As long as a student meets all minimum secondary application requirements, they can apply to start in the Fall, Spring, or Summer semester.
+Secondary Application Deadline: Secondary applications can be submitted for review no later than 7 days prior to the start date of the semester for which the student is seeking admission.